ModdingX/SourceTransform/README.md

   * Read a json transformer and some mappings to produce additional mappings for the source code.
   * Rename local variables according to the json transformer.
   * Custom inspections (These are not really functional yet)
+  * Sanitizing [Parchment](https://github.com/ParchmentMC/Parchment) for the use with given source code, so the source code will stay compilable after the Parchment data has been applied.

 SourceTransform is meant to be used together with [Srg2Source](https://github.com/MinecraftForge/Srg2Source).